Red Summer: Events

 In the autumn of 1919, following the violence-filled summer, George Edmund Haynes reported on the events as a prelude to an investigation by the U.S. Senate Committee on the Judiciary.
-He identified 38 separate racial riots against blacks in widely scattered cities, in which whites attacked black people.
-Unlike earlier racial riots against blacks in U.S. history, the 1919 events were among the first in which black people in number resisted white attacks and fought back.
+He identified 38 separate racial riots against black people in widely scattered cities, in which whites attacked black people.
+Unlike earlier racial riots against African Americans in U.S. history, the 1919 events were among the first in which black people in number resisted white attacks and fought back.
 A. Philip Randolph, a civil rights activist and leader of the Brotherhood of Sleeping Car Porters, publicly defended the right of black people to self-defense.

 In addition, Haynes reported that between January 1 and September 14, 1919, white mobs lynched at least 43 African Americans, with 16 hanged and others shot; and another 8 men were burned at the stake.
 The states were unwilling to interfere or prosecute such mob murders.
 In May, following the first serious racial incidents, W. E. B. Du Bois published his essay "Returning Soldiers":